Developer quickstart

 If you prefer raw HTTP first, stay with the cURL examples below and move to the SDK or Postman pages afterwards.

-3. Create one manual recurring product
+3. Create one one-off product

 Start with a simple product that gives you the full Hilt trail: